-Cloud of ThoughtAberdeenshire ABNA agents Alex J Cavanaugh Alton Barnes Amazon astrology Atlantic Aurora Borealis authors Avebury Bahamas birds blogging bloghop Cairngorms calendar Celtic calendar consciousness crop circles deadline earth earthquake eclipse equinox fantasy fiction fire freeze full moon Grand Cross Green Turtle Cay guestblog Hart Johnson ice Iceland Indonesia Insecure Writers Support Group IWSG Jupiter lammas light Mars Mehal Rockefeller Mercury moon Moray Firth Muse NaNoWriMo Neolithic Neptune novel November planets Pluto Saturn Scotland snow solstice stone circles sun sunflower sunset swallow Universal Underworld Uranus Vedic astrology Venus volcano weather Wiltshire WIP writer's block writing zodiac
+Cloud of ThoughtAberdeenshire ABNA agents Alex J Cavanaugh Alton Barnes Amazon astrology Atlantic Aurora Borealis authors Avebury Bahamas birds blogging bloghop Cairngorms calendar Celtic calendar consciousness crop circles deadline earth earthquake eclipse equinox fantasy fiction fire freeze full moon Fyvie Grand Cross Green Turtle Cay guestblog ice Iceland Indonesia Insecure Writers Support Group IWSG Jupiter lammas light Mars Mehal Rockefeller Mercury moon Moray Firth Muse NaNoWriMo Neolithic Neptune novel November planets Pluto Saturn Scotland snow solstice stone circles sun sunflower sunset swallow Universal Underworld Uranus Vedic astrology Venus volcano weather Wiltshire WIP writer's block writing zodiac

 - November 2013 (2)